 Ruta Tepehuana is a windy and narrow road with incredible views

-Ruta Tepehuana (Camino a Huzamota) is a challenging road located in Durango, Mexico.
-It's windy, narrow, and potentially hazardous, yet it offers incredible views of the Sierra Madre mountains and canyon views ranging from 2,700 meters above sea level to the canyon's bottom at 500-0 meters.
-On either side of the road, spectacular views extend over 2 km high.
+Ruta Tepehuana (Camino a Huzamota) is located in Durango, Mexico.
+This road is known for being windy, narrow, and potentially hazardous, offering views of the Sierra Madre mountains and canyons.
+Elevations range from 2,700 meters above sea level to the canyon's bottom at 500-0 meters.

 Ruta Tepehuana (Camino a Huzamota)

 The road was inaugurated in 2014 and became a fully operational paved road by 2016.
-Along its length, it showcases five different biomes: the painted desert, cactus desert, pine forest, oak forest, and tropical jungle.
-Spanning 288 km, this steep road connects Durango, the capital and largest city of the Mexican state of Durango, with the area near Jesus María, a municipality in the north of the Mexican state of Nayarit.
+It passes through five different biomes: painted desert, cactus desert, pine forest, oak forest, and tropical jungle.

-In the road's first section, there's a scenic mountain pass and canyon pass.
-The route starts at 1,430 meters above sea level (masl) in a long valley in Mezquital, Durango, rises to 2,490 masl, and offers breathtaking views of the Mezquital valley, mountains, and canyons.
-The road then descends to the Temoaya town and canyon at 1,300 masl, and further drops to 1,090 masl at the Mezquital river.
-After crossing the river, the road climbs again to 2,540 masl, presenting stunning views of the Mezquital canyon.
-Spectacular views are available on both sides of the road, showcasing the Mezquital and Temoaya canyons.
-The landscape includes pine forests, cactus deserts, and oak forests.
+The road's first section includes a mountain pass and a canyon pass.
+Starting at 1,430 meters above sea level in Mezquital, Durango, it rises to 2,490 meters, offering views of the Mezquital valley and canyons.
+It then descends to Temoaya town at 1,300 meters and further to the Mezquital River at 1,090 meters.
+After crossing the river, the road climbs to 2,540 meters, with views of the Mezquital canyon, pine forests, cactus deserts, and oak forests.

-The subsequent segment descends to Huazamota.
-Starting from Llano Grande at 2,300 masl, it moves through a scenic pine forest stretch reaching up to 2,700 masl.
-Owned by the indigenous Tepehuan people, the road begins its descent near the Mesa de las Milpas community, dropping from 2,600 masl to 600 masl in San Antonio de Padua over less than 35 kilometers.
-This descent, with a height change of over 2,000 meters, is one of the most scenic drives in Mexico, passing through various biomes including pine and oak forests, tropical forests (jungle), and some cactus-laden canyon areas.
+The next segment descends to Huazamota, starting from Llano Grande at 2,300 meters and moving through a pine forest stretch up to 2,700 meters.
+Owned by the indigenous Tepehuan people, the road then descends from Mesa de las Milpas community at 2,600 meters to 600 meters in San Antonio de Padua over less than 35 kilometers.
+This descent passes through pine and oak forests, tropical forests, and cactus-laden canyon areas.

-After San Juan Peyotan, there's a T junction where Mexico 23 meets Mexico 44.
+After San Juan Peyotan, there is a junction where Mexico 23 meets Mexico 44, offering views of the Sierra Madre Mountains.
 In either direction, the road offers breathtaking views of the Sierra Madre Mountains, either towards Camino a Canoas or Mesa del Nayar

 Is Ruta Tepehuana dangerous?